Shinkai Karokhail: Political career

-Mrs Karokhail has a vocal advocate of women's rights, alongside working tirelessly on conflict prevention programmes.
+Karokhail has a vocal advocate of women's rights, working tirelessly on conflict prevention programmes.

-In 1991, she among others members founded the Afghan Women's Educational Center, initially taking its teaching responsibilities followed by various other posts during the later years.
+In 1991, she among others members founded the Afghan Women's Educational Center, initially taking up teaching responsibilities followed by various other posts during the later years.
 In 2002, she became the director of the NGO heading its developmental and management programmes.
+She was also a member of the Afghan women's network.

+She launched a national campaign called "Let's Fight Against Cancer" in collaboration with other notable officials and medical professionals, and her efforts with others led to the establishment of the Afghanistan Cancer Foundation and the creation of an oncology ward at Jamhooriat Public Hospital in Kabul in October 2016.